verus-lang/verus/source/README.md

 verify
 ```

-All but the `verify` subdirectory come from the Rust source code.
+All but the `verify` subdirectory come from the Rust compiler's public
+repository.
+Thus far, we have made only minor modifications to the Rust
+compiler, primarily to add additional hooks for the verification code.
+See
+[Code.md] for more details about files in the `verify` directory.
+See the
+[official docs](https://rustc-dev-guide.rust-lang.org/) for more about the
+normal Rust compiler.

 ## Step 1: build Rust